 Grace Lee is a fine jewelry designer who founded her eponymous collection in 2008.
 The pieces are produced in Los Angeles and Lee only sources from vendors that adhere to The Kimberly Process.

+• Is there a particular setting that works best?
 If you’re considering a turquoise engagement ring, Lee notes that in addition to cut, settings are also important to think about.
 “Personally, I think prong settings work best so you don't put too much pressure on the turquoise,” she says.
 “But it is often set in bezels and even as an inlay.”

-As for cost, the Gemology Institute of America says that turquoise is judged on three basic quality factors: color, texture, and the presence or absence of matrix.
-Lee also mentions that the primary cost will be the gem itself as well as “the value of the metal used and how intricate and detailed the setting is.”
+• Can other stones be incorporated with turquoise?
 Many engagement ring options featuring turquoise also incorporate other stones into the design, including diamond halos and other complementary side stones.
 Similar to diamonds, turquoise is also weighed in carats.

 How to Care for Your Turquoise Ring

 Lee recommends avoiding harsh chemicals or high heat when cleaning your turquoise jewelry (the former could compromise the color of your gemstone).